typesense/typesense-website/docs-site/content/cloud-management-api/v1/cluster-management.md

 1. [Create a new cluster](#create-new-cluster) (which is an asynchronous process that will take 4 - 5 minutes).
 2. Poll the [single cluster info endpoint](#get-single-cluster) to get the status of the cluster.
-3. Once the cluster has `status: in_status`, save the `hostnames` field returned by the cluster info endpoint.
+3. Once the cluster has `status: in_service`, save the `hostnames` field returned by the cluster info endpoint.
 4. [Generate Typesense API keys](#generate-api-key) for the cluster and store these keys in a secrets store on your side.
 5. Now, you can make [Typesense API calls](/api) directly to your new cluster using the hostnames in Step 3 and API Keys in Step 4.
 6. Once you're done with the cluster, you can terminate it using the [lifecycle](#terminate-cluster) endpoint.